Ophidiomyces: Morphology

-No sexual state has been identified in the fungus O. ophiodiicola.
-Vegetative hyphae of O. ophiodiicola are narrow, branched and septate.
+No sexual state has been identified in the fungus O. ophidiicola.
+Vegetative hyphae of O. ophidiicola are narrow, branched and septate.
 Occasional racquet mycelia are observed.
-O. ophiodiicola reproduces asexually by the production of conidia.
+O. ophidiicola reproduces asexually by the production of conidia.
 The conidia are produces at the end of short stalks ranging from 2.5 to 7.5 μm in length and 1.5 to 2.5 μm in width.
 The conidia range from 3 to 12.5 μm long and 1.3 to 3.5 μm wide. and are released by rhexolytic dehiscence in which the walls of cell compartments adjacent to conidia erode, freeing the conidia from attached hyphae.
 The conidia are colourless to pale yellow and smooth-walled.

 Ecology

-Ecology of O. ophiodiicola is not well known but it is believed that O. ophiodiicola persist as an environmental saprobe in soil as well living hosts.
-O. ophiodiicola is able to utilize multiple carbon and nitrogen sources, tolerate range of pH, naturally occurring sulfur compound and low matric potential.
-These are most characteristics required to live in soil.
+Ecology of O. ophidiicola is not well known but it is believed that O. ophidiicola persists as an environmental saprobe in soil as well as in living hosts.
+O. ophidiicola is able to utilize multiple carbon and nitrogen sources, and tolerates a range of pH, naturally occurring sulfur compounds and low matric potential.
+These are mostly characteristics required to live in soil.
 Good growth on dead fish, insect, mushroom tissue and demineralized shrimp exoskeleton is observed.

-O. ophiodiicola physiological characteristics indicate that it is capable of growing in numerous ecosystem.
+O. ophidiicola physiological characteristics indicate that it is capable of growing in numerous ecosystems.

 Clinical symptoms

 The mode of transmission is unknown, but is speculated to occur with direct contact between individuals or with the contaminated environment.
 Different symptoms can be seen in different species of snakes.
 In pit viper species facial swelling, cloudy eyes, improperly shed skin, roughened scales, dermal or subcutaneous granuloma and destruction of venom glands can be seen.

-In massasaugas O. ophiodiicola infection infect deep muscle tissue and bone.
+In massasaugas O. ophidiicola infection infect deep muscle tissue and bone.
 Also lesions can be observed on the skin of the entire body.
-In colubrids species snake fungal disease is reported to appear as pneumonia, ocular infection and subcutaneous nodules.
-In Garter snake skin lesions are observed.
+In colubrid species of snake fungal disease is reported to appear as pneumonia, ocular infection and subcutaneous nodules.
+In garter snakes skin lesions are observed.
 The infection is reported to be systemic where it affects the lungs, liver and eyes.